ThreeSixtyGiving/standard/documentation/guidance/decide-to-publish.md

 #### JSON
 The 360Giving Data Standard is defined by a JSON Schema, which describes the structure and attributes of the information can be shared.
 JSON, which stands for **JavaScript Object Notation**, is a data interchange format commonly used for transmitting data in web applications.

-For further information visit JSON Schema: [https://json-schema.org/](https://json-schema.org/)
+For further information visit JSON Schema:<a href="https://json-schema.org/" target="_blank">https://json-schema.org/</a>

 ## Who is this guide for?
 This guide is for anyone from a UK funding organisation who wants to publish their grants data openly in the 360Giving Data Standard.